KatieMFritz/safs-patternlab-node-gulp-twig/README.md

  _Do not change `pattern-scaffolding.css` - it's a Pattern Lab asset._

+### Adding Images
+Add images to 'public/images'.
+The image pipeline from 'source' isn't working.

 LICENSE: pattern HTML and CSS copyright 2017 Katie M Fritz, LLC.
 Pattern Lab and MSU graphics do not belong to me.